HERMES-CBSSPOIMME/hermes-messaging-management-service/README.md

 ### Authentication

-As HERMES is designed in a way that its system doesn't need access to existing project databases, that for obvious security and integration reasons.
+HERMES is designed in a way that its system doesn't need access to existing project databases, that for obvious security and integration reasons.

 The identity **verification process must then be managed by your application side**.